smeijer/unimported/README.md

 To specify custom ignore paths, add your own patterns to `.unimportedrc.json#ignorePatterns`.
 Note that `unimported` won't merge settings!
 The custom list needs to be the full list of patterns that you want to ignore.

-## Gotchas
+## Troubleshooting

+Common issues or known limitations of unimported.

+### Export default

 At this moment, we don't support the `export default from './x'` export syntax.
 Parsing files that contain those exports, will result in an error with a message like `'\';\' expected`.
 If you make use of that part of the [export default from proposal](https://github.com/tc39/proposal-export-default-from#exporting-a-default-as-default), you can consider a find/replace before running `unimported`.

 Please search for: